Theodora Kroeber: Early life, education, and first marriage

 Theodora Covel Kracaw was born on March 24, 1897, in Denver, Colorado, and lived there for her first four years.
 She grew up in the mining town of Telluride, where her parents, Phebe Jane (née Johnston) and Charles Emmett Kracaw, owned a general store.
 Charles's family were recent Polish migrants and Phebe had grown up in Wyoming.
 Theodora was the youngest of three Kracaw children; she had two brothers, five and ten years older than she was.
 All the children attended schools in Telluride.
 Theodora's brothers became physicians.
 Theodora, who described herself as a shy and introverted person, said her childhood was happy.
 Her family name "Kracaw" led to her being nicknamed "Krakie" by her friends.

 Kracaw graduated in 1915 as the valedictorian of her class at Telluride High School.
 After graduation, she worked as a volunteer nurse at Hadley Hospital in Colorado.
 In the same year, the family left Colorado and moved to Orland, California, since the lower altitude there was expected to benefit her father's health, although it failed to do so.
 Kracaw enrolled at the University of California, Berkeley (UC Berkeley), in 1915.
 She considered majoring in economics or English literature before deciding on psychology.
 She made lifelong friends during her undergraduate years, including Jean Macfarlane, whose interest in psychology drove Kracaw to select that discipline for her major.
 She graduated cum laude in 1919 with a BA in psychology and began graduate study at UC Berkeley.
 Her master's thesis studied ten families in San Francisco whose children were involved with a juvenile court.
 She volunteered as a probation officer and was required to meet and report on the families she was studying.
 She later wrote that she struggled to be objective in writing about these families.
 Kracaw received her master's degree in clinical psychology in 1920.

 In the summer of 1920, Kracaw married Clifton Spencer Brown, who was at UC Berkeley for graduate studies in law.
-Brown was suffering from pneumonia which he had contracted in France during World War I. They had two children, Clifton II and Theodore.
+Brown was contending with the effects of pneumonia he had contracted in France during World War I. They had two children, Clifton II and Theodore.
 The couple were visiting in Santa Fe when their home was lost in the 1923 Berkeley fire.
 Clifton left to return to Berkeley, but died en route in Denver in October 1923.
 Theodora and the children made their way back to Berkeley and the home of Brown's widowed mother, who encouraged her to return to graduate school.
 While in Santa Fe, she had developed an interest in Native American art and culture, and she decided to study anthropology at UC Berkeley.